mcavallaro/rancovr/README.md

 devtools::install_github("mcavallaro/rancovr")
 ```

-As a demonstration, we consider the spatio-temporal coordinates stored
+As a demonstration, we consider the spatio-temporal coordinates in
-in `Data/synthetic_dataset.csv`.
-These represent records of infection
-cases, obtained aggregating data simulated from an endemic component
+`Data/synthetic_dataset.csv`.
+The entries of this data set represent
+(simulated) locations and detection dates of infected patients generated
+by an endemic disease (`end.`) and cases due to a local outbreak
-(`end.`) and from an outbreak (`epi.`) in England.
-See also reference
+(`epi.`) in England.
+See also reference \[1\] for the simulation
-\[1\] for simulation details.
+details.

 ``` r
 data("simulation_data")